litmanovitziv/File-Handling/Mapping ELF/README.md

 ELF Reader
 ==========
-This Reader extracts the structure of a 32bit ELF file.
+This Reader extracts the structure of ELF file for 32bit machines.
+Include the -m32 flag when files are compiled, and use the Elf32 data structures.
 The reader gets at least one command-line argument, ELF-format file :
 	examine INFILE’s